 While most famously as used as Baja fish taco sauce, this tasty condiment complements a huge variety of dishes.
 Before Taco Bell Baja sauce was discontinued, it was used in the Cheesy Gordita Crunch and the Baja Chalupa among other things.
 I love to use it as a perfect finishing touch on so many things, like:

-- Tacos: Stock up on corn tortillas!
+- Tacos: Whip up some easy, soft homemade corn tortillas!
 A classic choice, drizzle this sauce over this recipe for the best fish tacos for a tangy topping.
 I love to whip up a batch of Baja sauce for chicken tacos, too.

 - Dipping: Use as a dip for chips, fries, or vegetable sticks.